ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 This document makes use of the following terms:

 Client:
-: An endpoint that is connected to a service provider network.
+: An endpoint that requests service from a service provider network.

 Flow:
-: A flow is identified by the 5-tuple transport coordinates (source address and destination address, source and destination port numbers, and protocol).
+: "A set of IP packets passing an Observation Point in the network during a certain time interval.
+All packets that belong to a particular Flow have a set of common properties derived from the data contained in the packet and from the packet treatment at the Observation Point." {{?RFC3954}}.
+Typically CATS components identify flows by the 5-tuple transport coordinates (source address and destination address, source and destination port numbers, and protocol).

 Computing-Aware Traffic Steering (CATS):
  : A traffic engineering approach {{?RFC9522}} that takes into account the dynamic nature of computing resources (e.g., compute and storage) and network state to optimize service-specific traffic forwarding towards a given service contact instance.
-Various relevant metrics may be used to enable such computing-aware traffic steering policies.
+The CATS framework leverages various metrics to enable computing-aware traffic steering policies.

 Metric:
- : A piece of information that provides suitable input to a selection mechanism to determine a CATS egress node.
+ : A quantitative measure that provides suitable input to a selection mechanism for CATS decision making.

 Computing metrics:
-  : Computing metrics are the metrics that come specifically from the computing side of the system as distinct from other metrics that may be used in a CATS system, such as the metrics from network side.
-For details, a set of metrics from computing side used for CATS has been defined in {{?I-D.ietf-cats-metric-definition}}.
+  : Metrics specific to the computing resources in underlying CATS system(s) as distinct from other metrics, such as network metrics.
+For further detail, see the set of metrics of computing computing metrics defined in {{?I-D.ietf-cats-metric-definition}}.

 Service:
-  : An offering that is made available by a service provider by orchestrating a set of resources (networking, compute, storage, etc.).
+  : An interface made available by a service provider to a client by orchestrating a set of resources (networking, compute, storage, etc.).
-  : Which and how these resources are used is part of the service logic which is internal to the service provider.
+  : The service provider retains control of internal resources and the service logic.
 For example, these resources may be:

     * Exposed by one or multiple processes.
     * Provided by virtual instances, physical, or a combination thereof.